radadiavasu/Real-ESRGAN-NCNN/README.md

 ## 🔧Quick Start (For going through the code.)
 1. Extract this ZIP file to any folder
-2. Download Real-ESRGAN NCNN models and place them in the 'models' folder
+2. Download Real-ESRGAN NCNN models and place them in the `models` folder
-3. Download Real-ESRGAN NCNN executable and place it in the 'bin' folder
+3. Download Real-ESRGAN NCNN executable and place it in the `bin` folder
 4. If you don't want to download manually then run `download_dependencies.py` file directly.
 5. Run `build.py` file for generate `RealESRGAN-NCNN.exe`.
 6. you have to replace `dist_final` models and bin to `download_dependencies.py` models and bin.